qubered/asset-tools/README.md

 * I'm tired of using excel for everything.
 * I have struggled to find a theatre first solution.

-Also lowkey a great learning experience.
+Also low key a great learning experience.